 'Under What Power?'

-Ask “What power?” to challenge the police to act lawfully.
+If the police ask you to do something, ask them "am I legally obliged to do that?" and if they say something along the lines of "yes", then ask “under what power?” to challenge the police to act lawfully.
 Police officers rely on you not knowing the law.
-If you are asked to do something by a police officer, ask them 'under what power?' (i.e. what law) they are using and why they are using it.
-Make a note of what was said, by whom (badge number / shoulder number) as soon as possible afterwards.
+If you are asked to do something by a police officer, ask them 'under what power?' (i.e. what law they are using and why they are using it).
+Make a note of what was said and by whom (badge number / shoulder number) as soon as possible afterwards.

 No Duty Solicitor

 XR note: If London based, many XR activists are already using HJA, Birds, Birnberg Peirce and ITN.
-Contacts can be found here tinyurl.com/lonsolicitors.
-If you are looking for a local solicitor check out Netpol’s list netpol.org/solicitors/criminal-solicitors-2/.
-If there isn’t one near you it’s possible to call the nearest one or a London based one before your action to ask them to cover your area using an ‘agent’ as described above.
+Contacts can be found here.
+If you are looking for a local solicitor check out Netpol’s list.
+If there isn’t one near you, it’s possible to call the nearest one or a London based one before your action to ask them to cover your area using a local ‘agent’ (basically someone who the law firm will instruct to represent you at the police station).

 Cautions are an admission of guilt.
 Offering you a caution is a way the police may ask you to admit guilt for an offence without having to charge you.
 It is an easy win for the police, as they don’t have to provide any evidence or convince a court of your guilt.
 We only ever recommend accepting a caution if your solicitor (not the duty solicitor, but a protest experienced solicitor) advises you to do so.
 Even then, ask your solicitor why you are an exception to the general rule of 'No Caution' and get them to explain to you the reason behind it.